timbomckay/wpvue/README.md

 #### Static Assets

-Depending on the amount of them, I'll place assets in the root.
+Depending on the amount of them, I'll place assets in the root by their type.
 There's not a need for an *assets* folder if it only contains an *images* folder.
 Fonts are another static asset possibly needed in a theme.
 Once it gets to three it may be a good idea to group in an *assets* or *static* folder.

-## Set Up
+## Setup

+### Installation

-1. Navigate to the theme folder `cd wp-content/themes/bsm`
+1. Navigate to the theme folder `cd wp-content/themes/wpvue`
 2. Install node packages: `yarn install` or `npm install`
 3. Run a build script to generate a fresh *dist/* folder

 ### IMPORTANT!
 In order to automate everything, the names for the following should be consistent: